 For custom filter requirements, the programmable function allows custom coefficients to achieve a different filter than provided by the preset filters.
 The controls for the programmable high-pass filter are located under the Programmable Filters heading.
-The process should following the following steps:
+The process is described in the following steps:

-- 1. Enter The filter coefficients can be entered in the HP Filter controls near the bottom of the tab. - 2.
+- 1. Enter the filter coefficients in the HP Filter controls near the bottom of the tab. - 2.
 Press the Download Coefficients button to download the coefficients to the codec registers. - 3.
 Enable the Programmable High-Pass Filters by selecting the Left ADC and Right ADC buttons.

 The programmable high-pass filter should now be correctly programmed and enabled.
-The ADC can now be enabled with the high-pass filter.
+The ADC can be enabled with the high-pass filter.